Shiva - Who is Lord Shiva? Who is the Lord of Shiva? Is Lord Shiva a human? Origin of Shiva? Whom does Shiva Meditate upon?

 The first expansion of Shiva is Sada Shiva - whose eternal abode is in the spiritual realm.
 This form of Shiva originates from Shankarshana.
 Shankarshana is one of the Quadruple expansions originating from Lord Balaram who is the first plenary expansion of Krishna.
 Later on, Sada Shiva assists Maha Vishnu in impregnating Mother Nature with the jivas.
 Sada Shiva appears as 11 Rudras from Lord Brahma to assist Shankarshana in annihilation.

 In Ilāvṛta-varṣa, Lord Śiva is always encircled by ten billion maidservants of Goddess Durgā, who minister to him.
 The quadruple expansion of the Supreme Lord is composed of Vāsudeva, Pradyumna, Aniruddha and Saṅkarṣaṇa.
 Saṅkarṣaṇa, the fourth expansion, is certainly transcendental, but because His activities of destruction in the material world are in the mode of ignorance, He is known as tāmasī, the Lord’s form in the mode of ignorance.
-Lord Śiva knows that Saṅkarṣaṇa is the original cause of his own existence, and thus he always meditates upon Him in trance by chanting the following mantra.[Srimad Bhagavatam 5.17.16]
+Lord Śiva knows that Saṅkarṣaṇa is the original cause of his own existence, and thus he always meditates upon Him in trance by chanting the following mantra.

 O my Lord, You are the only worshipable person, for You are the Supreme Personality of Godhead, the reservoir of all opulences.
 Your secure lotus feet are the only source of protection for all Your devotees, whom You satisfy by manifesting Yourself in various forms.
 O my Lord, You deliver Your devotees from the clutches of material existence.
 Nondevotees, however, remain entangled in material existence by Your will.
-Kindly accept me as Your eternal servant.[Srimad Bhagavatam 5.17.18]
+Kindly accept me as Your eternal servant.

-Why Shiva Puran depicts Shiva as Supreme?
+Why Shiva Puran says Shiva is Supreme

 It has been described in Vedic scriptures that Krishna as Vishnu is the cause behind all causes.
 Krishna is the Adi Narayan.
 However, Shiva Puran seems to deviate from this truth.
 This causes bewilderment in the minds of people worshipping Shiva as Supreme.
 So is Shiva Puran telling a lie?